Chicago Juvenile Property Crimes Lawyers

 If the officer decides to arrest a child and formally press charges, he or she will undergo a screening that determines whether to detain the minor or release to the parents.
 Within 40 hours of being arrested, a detention hearing must be allowed for the juvenile to stand before a judge, who will rule whether to keep them in detention or release them to their parents.

-What Happens If My Child Is Charged?
+What Happens If My Child Is Charged with a Juvenile Property Crime?

 If the officer decides to charge your child, the case immediately goes to the state’s attorney.
 They will then decide whether to proceed with a formal or informal charge.
 If there's a formal charge, the state’s attorney will file a delinquency petition, requiring the case to move to the juvenile court.
 If your child doesn't receive a formal charge, the state’s attorney dismisses the case as long as he or she complies with specified conditions.